Found worldwide in the shallow waters of tropical, subtropical, and temperate areas, the common octopus is a fascinating creature.

 Soon after the eggs hatch, both the male and female octopuses die.
 They only live 12-18 months.
 Meanwhile, the hatchlings are carried by the currents, and they feed on plankton for 45-60 days.
 Only one or two of the hatchlings will survive to adulthood.

-Currently, common octopuses are not considered endangered or threatened.
+Currently, common octopuses are not considered endangered or threatened by the IUCN Red List.
 However, octopus is a common food in Asian and Mediterranean cuisines.
 People catch octopuses by trawling (fishing with a large net) and by luring them into “octopus pots,” which are plastic traps that octopuses confuse as suitable dens.
 If trawling coincides with their breeding season or if overfishing occurs, octopus populations could be in danger.

 Common Octopus Distribution